Home Insurance

 Workers on zero-hours contracts will also get new rights giving them the freedom to earn more money under the proposals, the Government said.

-Under current laws, an employee must have worked 26 weeks before requesting a flexible working agreement.
-There is also a broad scope for businesses to reject the claim and a decision does not have to be made for three months.
-New legislation will force employers to consult with workers and discuss alternatives rather than outright rejecting the request, with the process completed within two months.
+Previously, an employee must have worked 26 weeks before requesting a flexible working agreement.
+There was also a broad scope for businesses to reject the claim and a decision did not have to be made for three months.
+The Employment Relations (Flexible Working) Act 2023 now forces employers to consult with workers and discuss alternatives rather than outright rejecting the request, with the process completed within two months.

-Currently, a request can only be made every 12 months, but this will be reduced to six in the legislation which is making its way through Parliament.
+Previously, a request could only be made every 12 months, but this has been extended to two a year in the legislation.
 Workers will also no longer have to explain the reasons why they are requesting flexible working, according to Sky News.

 Meanwhile, 1.5 million people earning less than £123 a week will not be prohibited to adhere to exclusivity clauses, meaning they can hold more than one job.
 This will help people like students and carers who need more flexibility over where they work, the Department for Business, Energy and Industrial Strategy (BEIS) hopes.